Shaping A New, Queer Life

 Her family hoped that she’d “become white,” but she struggled to meet their demands while forming an identity of her own.
 Her new memoir, A Cup of Water Under My Bed (Beacon Press/2014), traces her journey, weaving stories of religion and family with details about a new world away from home, where she developed a new political consciousness, came out as bisexual, and worked as a feminist journalist.

-Host Frank Stasio talks to Hernández, UNC’s Kenan Visiting Writer, about her life and work.
-Hernández will be reading from her memoir at the Smith Warehouse at Duke on October 29th, and at Flyleaf Books in Chapel Hill on Saturday, Nov.
-11.
+Host Frank Stasio talks to Hernández, UNC’s Kenan Visiting Writer, about her life and work